How Eating Disorders Can Affect Your Reproductive Health

 Eating disorders may lead to an increased risk of an unintended pregnancy.
 This risk may be partially due to the potential mental anxiety associated with eating disorders, or it can be because it may be more difficult to read the body’s clues in attempting to avoid pregnancy when there are menstrual irregularities.

 While severe cases of eating disorders can lead to infertility, many people with eating disorders can get pregnant.
 Additionally, pregnancies in women with eating disorders are often higher risk.
-Therefore, it’s important to discuss the use of birth control methods with your doctor.
+Therefore, it’s important to discuss the use of birth control methods with your doctor if you don't want ot become pregnant.
 A thorough medical history and understanding of your reproductive life plan can be helpful in making birth control decisions.

 While not all methods of birth control may be right for you, most women will have effective options available to them, ACOG says.
 Long-acting reversible contraceptive options, like an intrauterine device (IUD) or implants, may be ideal because of their “set-it-and-forget-it” nature.